 A strong advocate for the formation of the CRF, Neville supported his office (The New Zealand Companies Office) when the idea of holding the first event in 2003 was considered.

 Neville was awarded the Companion of the Queen’s Service Order for services to the state in the New Year’s honours list 2013.

-Neville is now consultant having worked in the Public Service for 39 years with prominent roles in the management and supervision of the regulatory framework for corporations, securities, insolvency, intellectual property rights and the crown mineral estate.
+Neville currently works as a consultant and is on the board of directors of several companies.
+Drawing on his his experience in prominent roles in the management and supervision of the regulatory framework for corporations, securities, insolvency, intellectual property rights and the crown mineral estate.

 Former Executive Committee Member

 Mr Kenneth Yap, was formerly the Chief Executive of the Accounting and Corporate Regulatory Authority, Singapore from 1 February 2013 to 31 March 2017.
 He was in charge of the operations of ACRA which is the national regulator of business entities, public accountants and corporate service providers in Singapore.